mgoellnitz/cm-cms-tools/README.md

 # CoreMedia Content Management Server Tools

+CoreMedia Content Management Server Tools assembled with Gradle to illustrate, what a Gradle based CoreMedia workspace might look like.

-Demo gradle script to assemble plain, uncustomized CoreMedia Content Management Server Tools in a stripped down variant of how the original Maven based workspace layout from CoreMedia does it.
+This demo gradle script assembles plain, uncustomized CoreMedia Content Management  Server Tools in a stripped down variant of how the original Maven based workspace layout from CoreMedia does it.

+It is meant as a hint that a migration from the Apache Maven build system (not its dependency management and repositories) would be an advantage for readability and maintence of CoreMedia workspaces.

+This repository in itself is feedback about the topic, but feel free to send any comment e.g. via the [issues][issues] section at GitHub.

+Find mirrors of this git repository at [gitlab][gitlab] and [github][github].

 ## Prerequisites